shulp2211/minnn/docs/source/pattern_syntax.rst

 ``\`` character is very important syntax element: it used as read separator.
 There can be single-read input files, in this case ``\`` character must not be used.
-In multi-read inputs ``\`` must be used, and number of reads in pattern must be equal to number of input FASTQ files (or to number of reads in input MIF file if :code:`--input-format mif` parameter is used).
+In multi-read inputs ``\`` must be used, and number of reads in pattern must be equal to number of input FASTQ files (or to number of reads in input MIF file if :code:`--input-format MIF` parameter is used).
 There can be many reads, but the most common case is 2 reads:
 :code:`R1` and :code:`R2`.
 By default, extract action will search :code:`R1`, :code:`R2` combination and then try the same search with swapped reads :code:`R2`, :code:`R1`.
 Then it will choose the match with better score.
 This is the default behavior; if you want to check only :code:`R1`, :code:`R2` combination without checking reversed order,